The Radiant Spirit of Gurpurab: A Celebration of Unity and Light

 The Guiding Light: Guru Nanak's Teachings

-At the heart of Guru Nanak Jayanti are the timeless principles taught by Guru Nanak Dev Ji, which form the bedrock of the Sikh faith.
+At the heart of Guru Nanak Jayanti are the timeless principles taught by Guru Nanak Dev Ji.
+These principles form the bedrock of the Sikh faith.
 His message was one of universal brotherhood and the existence of one formless God, encapsulated in the opening words of the Guru Granth Sahib, the Mool Mantar.

 ੴ ਸਤਿ ਨਾਮੁ ਕਰਤਾ ਪੁਰਖੁ ਨਿਰਭਉ ਨਿਰਵੈਰੁ ਅਕਾਲ ਮੂਰਤਿ ਅਜੂਨੀ ਸੈਭੰ ਗੁਰ ਪ੍ਰਸਾਦਿ ॥jagranjosh"Ik Onkar, Satnam, Karta Purakh, Nirbhau, Nirvair, Akal Murat, Ajuni Saibhang, Gur Prasad."jagranjoshThis translates to: "There is but One God.
 His name is Truth; He is the Creator.
 He fears none; He is without hate.
 He never dies; He is beyond the cycle of births and death.
 He is self-illuminated.
 He is realized by the kindness of the True Guru."